You may be eating, drinking, and even absorbing toxic levels of America’s number one pesticide every day—without realizing it.

 Some Countries Are Banning Glyphosate—But the U.S. Is Not Yet One of Them

-- France – Restricted non-agricultural use and is moving toward a full ban.
+- France – Restricted non-agricultural use and is moving toward phasing it out

-- Mexico – Announced plans to ban glyphosate entirely by 2024.
+- Mexico – Announced plans to ban glyphosate but government paused the plans

-- Austria, Belgium, the Netherlands, and Thailand – Implementing partial or full bans.
+- Austria, Belgium, the Netherlands, and Thailand – Implemented bans on non-agricultural use, total bans have been challenged

 Meanwhile, in the United States, the EPA (Environmental Protection Agency) continues to approve glyphosate’s use, claiming it is safe despite contradicting evidence from the World Health Organization (WHO) and independent studies.